yugabyte/yugabyte-db/docs/content/latest/develop/graphql/hasura.md

 {{< note title="Note" >}}

-This initialization step may take a minute or more.
+The initialization step may take a moment or more.

 To check the Docker logs, you can use the container ID returned by the command above: